-The Outpatient program called Cardiac Rehabilitation Phase II is designed to meet the needs of the patient once the patient has left the hospital.
-The program’s design depends upon the specific heart problem or disease.
+This outpatient program is designed to meet the needs of the patient once they have left the hospital.
+The program includes an individualized treatment plan specific to your heart problem, including evaluation and education on physical activity, nutrition, stress management and other health-related areas.
 Active involvement of the patient and family is vital to the success of the program.

-Phase II exercise sessions are supervised by the Lead Cardiac Rehabilitation Nurse, exercise physiologist, cardiac rehabilitation nurse and cardiologist, and requires an evaluation/orientation session to get started.
+Phase 2 exercise sessions are supervised by the cardiologist, cardiac rehabilitation nurse and exercise physiologist.
+They require an evaluation and orientation session to get started.

-After the initial evaluation/orientation session, patients will come to the center on Monday, Wednesday and Friday at a class time that will be pre-arranged with them.
+After the initial evaluation and orientation session, patients will come to the center on Monday, Wednesday and Friday at a class time that will be pre-arranged with them.

 - Problems/changes since last session